The Haas and Thieken Family was researched and written by the late Leroy E. Haas

 (this was found on page 63 of the 1886 death book at Saint Mary’s, Pine Grove, Ohio).

-The index card which is a transcription of the actual ship passenger list indicated that he was a Lock maker.
-While checking the actual list I found the Lock maker was actually the passenger listed on the line above Peter and that Peter was listed as a Dyer from Eisfeld, Germany.
+The index card, which is a transcription of the actual ship passenger list, indicated that he was a Lock maker.
+While checking the actual list, I found that the Lock maker was actually the passenger listed on the line above Peter and that Peter was listed as a Dyer from Eisfeld, Germany.

-This information was enough to cause me to write the Eisfeld Lutheran Church which in turn sent me a birth record of Johann Peter Haas born 8 December 1824.
-I believe at this point that this is not our Peter as the US census records say that he was from the Rhineland area of Germany.
-Eisfeld is, or was, behind the iron curtain which was in eastern Germany.
+This information was enough to cause me to write to the Eisfeld Lutheran Church, which in turn sent me a birth record of Johann Peter Haas, born 8 December 1824.
+I believe at this point that this is not our Peter, as the US census records say that he was from the Rhineland area of Germany.
+Eisfeld is, or was, behind the Iron Curtain in eastern Germany.

-The Rhineland is on the western border of the country.
+The Rhineland is on the country’s western border.
 However, I have a great deal of documentation for this Peter sent by a very friendly pastor in Eisfeld.
 It goes back to late 1600 AD.
-So we are still looking for our man after many years of work.
+So, after many years of work, we are still looking for our man.

 Anna Maria Fredericka Thieken